tadek-project/tadek-tutorial/doc/source/models.rst

 Mouse Event Requests
 ++++++++++++++++++++

 Following options can be used to generate mouse events.
 All events require coordinates.
 Options *--mouse-click*, *--mouse-double-click*, *--mouse-press* and *--mouse-release* require the option *--button*.
-Options *--mouse-absolute* and *--mouse-relative* forbid the option *--button*.
+Options *--mouse-absolute-motion* and *--mouse-relative-motion* forbid the option *--button*.

 .. cmdoption:: --mouse-click=X Y